 Bath salts abuse

-Until recently, bath salts existed in a legal grey zone similar to synthetic marijuana.
+Until recently, bath salts existed in a legal gray zone similar to synthetic marijuana.
 Usually manufactured in overseas labs, bath salts are shipped to the United States for sale.
-Bath salts are still often sold with “not for human consumption” on their packaging as an attempt to skirt drug laws.
+In an attempt to skirt drug law, bath salts are still often sold with “not for human consumption” on their packaging.
 Additionally, manufacturers and dealers often alter the chemical makeup of the drug in order to remain under the radar of law enforcement and customs.

 The ever-changing chemical makeup of bath salts makes their effects completely unpredictable.
-One package of bath salts may act as a minor stimulant; another may be far more powerful than a similar dose of methamphetamine.
-Additionally, research on methylenedioxypyrovalerone (MDPV), the active ingredient in bath salts, has shown the chemical is more addictive than methamphetamine.
+While one package of bath salts may act as a minor stimulant, another may be far more powerful than a similar dose of methamphetamine.
+Additionally, research on methylenedioxypyrovalerone (MDPV), the active ingredient in bath salts has shown that the chemical is more addictive than methamphetamine.

-Bath salts’ reputation for causing severe reactions in their users – often referred to as “excited delirium” – has caused many users to give the drugs a wide berth.
-However, it’s possible to take bath salts unknowingly, as they’re often sold as more popular club drugs like cocaine, ecstasy and molly.
+Additionally, the drugs’ reputation for causing severe reactions in their users – often referred to as “excited delirium” – has caused many users to give the drugs a wide berth.
+However, it’s possible to take bath salts unknowingly, as they are often sold as more popular club drugs such as cocaine, ecstasy, and molly.
 This leaves users unprepared for bath salts’ powerful – and sometimes violent – effects.